-Vision: Develop a regional reputation for excellence and innovation in music education by utilizing our unique strengths to address the needs of our students and community.

-Mission: The Casper College Music Department provides students with a comprehensive and individualized education to prepare them for lifelong music-making as professional and nonprofessional musicians while enriching the cultural life of our community.
+The Casper College Music Department strives to develop a regional reputation for excellence and innovation in music education by utilizing our unique strengths to address the needs of our students and community.
+We work hard to provide students with a comprehensive and individualized education to prepare them for lifelong music-making as professional and nonprofessional musicians while enriching the cultural life of our community.